dbuhryk/DiameterCoder/README.md

 * Coder follows [RFC 7633](https://tools.ietf.org/html/rfc6733)
 * Dictionary can be loaded from [Wireshark](https://www.wireshark.org/) Diameter dictionary (`dictionary.xml` with all dependencies)
 * Encoded binarry array can be directly inserted into TCP payload.
+* The sole purpose of the project to build the coder.
+Implementation of TCP stack functions such as sending and receiving TCP frames, handling TCP links etc. are entirelly out of the scope.

+AVP basic types:
+* Grouped
+* Enumerated
+* Integer32
+* OctetString

+AVP Extended types:
+* UTF String
+* Unsigned32
+* IP Address
+* Vendor
+* Diameter Identity
+* Time
+* Application Id
+* Vendor Id

 Main working classes and traits: